rouzbeh1384/Third-Assignment-Hogwarts/src/main/java/readme.md

 8-set grade :after teacher choose the student show the courses that student had then choose the course and enter grade

-9-i show the plan of courses that student had
+9-i show the plan of courses that student had.

 ## TEAM